Pages from the book, "The Philosophy and Science of Health"--Dr.

 clarity that diabetes is a degenerative disease directly caused by an

 engineered food supply that is focused on profit instead of health.
+Although

-Although the diligent can readily glean this information from a wealth
+the diligent can readily glean this information from a wealth of medical

-in the medical schools that train our retail doctors.
+schools that train our retail doctors.

-Prominent among the causative agents in our modern diabetes epidemic
+Prominent among the causative agents in our modern diabetes epidemic are

-are the engineered fats and oils that are sold in today's supermarkets.
+the engineered fats and oils that are sold in today's supermarkets.

-The first step to curing diabetes is to stop believing the lie that
+The first step to curing diabetes is to stop believing the lie

-the disease is incurable.
+that the disease is incurable.

 Diabetes History